csusbdt/cse/programs/master/index.md

 ### GRE Requirement

-For addmission into the master's degree program, applicants need to satisfy both of the following GRE requirements.
+For admission into the master's degree program, applicants need to satisfy both of the following GRE requirements.

 - Have a total GRE General Exam Score of at least 300 for the Verbal and Quantitative Reasoning sections.